50+1 rule: Exceptions

 In cases where a person or company has substantially funded a club for a continuous period of 20 years, it is possible for that person or company to own a controlling stake in the club.
-This exception most notably applies to Bayer 04 Leverkusen (owned by pharmaceuticals company Bayer), and VfL Wolfsburg (owned by automobile manufacturer Volkswagen), because they have been owned by their parent companies since their inception predating the Bundesliga, and has more recently allowed SAP co-founder Dietmar Hopp to gain control of his former youth club of 1899 Hoffenheim.
+This exception most notably applies to Bayer 04 Leverkusen (owned by pharmaceuticals company Bayer), and VfL Wolfsburg (owned by automobile manufacturer Volkswagen), because they have been owned by their parent companies since their inception predating the Bundesliga, and has more recently allowed SAP co-founder Dietmar Hopp to gain control of his former youth club of TSG Hoffenheim.
+This was later reverted with the club returning to the 50+1 rule in November 2024 after Hopp transferred his majority voting rights back to the club's members.

 Criticism

 The rule has been criticised on a number of occasions.
 One of the rule's most vocal opponents is Hannover 96 president Martin Kind, who argued that the rule could be in breach of EU competition law.
 In 2009, Hannover put forward a motion to change the 50+1 rule, but this was overwhelmingly rejected, with 32 out of 36 clubs voting against the proposal.

 The effectiveness of the rule has also been brought into question following the rise of RB Leipzig.
 Although it is theoretically possible to become a voting member in the association, RB Leipzig reserves the right to reject any membership application without citing a reason.
-As a result, RB Leipzig has only a handful of members, most of whom are Red Bull GmbH agents.
-Critics have also noted that the annual membership fee is relatively expensive compared to other clubs.
+As a result, RB Leipzig had only a handful of members as of 2014, most of whom were Red Bull GmbH agents.
+Critics also noted that the annual membership fee was relatively expensive compared to other clubs.